nvempala/Music-Decades-Top-100/README.md

 # Music-Decades-Top-100

 A sample analysis of music across decades using this dataset is described in the R Markdown file titled, “MusicDecades.Rmd”.
-The results are shown in the “MusicDecades.html” file.
+The results are shown in the “MusicDecades.pdf” file.

 This README file consists of the following sections: